-Experience big 5 country, only 2 to 3 hours from Johannesburg.
+Experience big 5 country, only 2 to 3 hours from Johannesburg with our famous Pilanesberg Safari.
 Located in the North West province (Bonjanala region) adjacent to the world famous Sun City entertainment resort and casino in South Africa.
-Let us take you on our special Pilanesberg day tours.
-Pilanesberg National Park is a 55000 hectare game reserve, the fourth largest in South Africa and is situated in a 1200 million year old extinct alkaline volcanic crater.
-Pilanesberg is one of only 3 such craters in the world.
+Pilanesberg National Park is a 55000 hectare wildlife game reserve, the fourth largest in South Africa and is situated in a 1200 million year old extinct alkaline volcanic crater.
+Pilanesberg crater is one of only 3 such craters in the world.
 One in Greenland and the other in Russia.
-Pilanesberg was named after a Bakgatse Chief Pilane.
+Surrounding Pilanesberg there are numerous cosy places to stay for instance in a bush lodge like the Black Rhino game lodge, Ivory tree game lodge etc. Pilanesberg was named after a Bakgatse Chief Pilane.
 Pilanesberg National Park is governed by the North West Parks and Tourism Board.
 Pilanesberg was established in 1979, with a restocking of wild animals called operation Genesis.
 A 110 kilometre peripheral Big Game fence was erected over extremely rugged terrain.
 6000 Animals were introduced into Pilanesberg.
 This was one of the most ambitious programs ever to be undertaken in the world.
 There are nearly 200 km of roads to traverse, most are not tarred but are kept in a good condition.
 Of the 3 main roads that are tarred in Pilanesberg is Kgabo, Kubu and Tswene.
 Numerous hides allow you to get out of your car during the tour.
 Thabayadiotso, “the Proud Mountain” can be found in this park.
 Pilanesberg has survived ages of erosion and stands high above the surrounding bushveld plains.
 The early presence of man can be seen in the numerous Stone and Iron Age sites that are scattered throughout the Pilanesberg park.
 Several camps and lodges are established around the park, Manyane and Bakgatla just outside the Pilanesberg park and Lodges like Bakubung and Kwa Maritane just inside the Pilanesberg park.
-On the Pilanesberg day trips we provide, lunch will normaly be enjoyed at either Bakubung or Bakgatla's Restaurant.
-At Bakubung animals can be viewed from your table as you consume a very delicious lunch.
+On the Pilanesberg safari we provide, lunch will normaly be enjoyed at either Bakubung or Bakgatla's Restaurant.
+At the restaurant animals can be viewed from your table as you consume a very delicious lunch.
+There is various accommodation options available at the lodges around the nature reserve, if you travel on the western boundary outside side of the park there is another concession called the black rhino reserve.
+This concession area also has numerous luxury lodges with safari packages and open vehicle drives where you can view african animals in the bush to your hearts content.
+Rights reserved in this area as you will be much more privately accommodated than in the other areas of the park where the day visitors drive around.
+Our safari tours are a firm favorite with people wanting a day safari from Johannesburg, so if you are looking for a day tour with game drives that will blow your mind, book one of our day safari game drives.

 The beauty of Pilanesberg is reflected in a large central lake, the Mankwe Dam.
 This is also where it is believed the centre of the volcano used to be.
 The area lies in a transition zone between the kalahari sandveld and the lowveld.
 Due to this transition zone, an overlap of mammals, birds and vegetation occur.
 For instance the red eyed bulbul and the black eyed bulbul which normally occur in separate areas overlap here.
 Syenite koppies, thickly forested ravines, typical bushveld, rolling grasslands and lightly wooded areas can be seen.